gitforreview/dsaa_journal_review/README.md

 comb_compas_stratified_resample.py: accuracy and fairness measure after using stratified resampling and reweighting with both selection bias and missing values (MAR) using COMPAS data <br>
 comb_compas_unif_resample.py: accuracy and fairness measure after using uniform resampling and reweighting with both selection bias and missing values (MNAR) using COMPAS data <br>

+# Usage
+To run the code, run: python3 xxxxx.py

 # Reference